Going plastic-free is the next big effort in practising sustainable living – but where do we find zero-waste stores in Malaysia?

 5. Bliss Zero Waste Store, Kuala Lumpur

-UPDATE: Bliss Zero Waste Store has closed down its physical store in Petaling Street.
+UPDATE: Bliss Zero Waste Store has ceased its operation.

 Imagine walking into a little cafe in the heritage section of Kuala Lumpur (Chinatown), only to find a little nook in a cafe, resembling a rustic apothecary store, with jars stacked neatly upon salvaged shelves and tables.
 Like most zero-waste places, you need to BYOB if you are looking to purchase soaps, shampoos and detergent powder in bulk.